Haji Rabri

-Haji Rabri is an old rabri maker based in Shahi Bazaar, Hyderabad, Sindh.
+Haji Rabri (حاجی ربڑی) is an old rabri maker based in Shahi Bazaar, Hyderabad, Sindh.
 Along with Bombay Bakery cakes, Haji Rabri is considered as an identity of Hyderabad.

 History

 Haji Rabri was founded in 1948 by Haji Bashiruddin in Hyderabad, Sindh.
 The Haji family are from India and they migrated to Hyderabad from Rewari after the partition of India.
 They founded their first shop in Shahi Bazaar, Hyderabad.

 In 2012, Haji Rabri shop was opened in Karachi.